nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 When GP Connect returns a consultation it will supply the metadata of the consultation and all the clinical data that was recorded during the consultation.

 The response to the query includes:
-* A `List` profile containing references to `Encounter` for every consultation that met the search criteria
+* A `List` profile containing references to `Encounter` for every Consultation that met the search criteria

 For each `Encounter` reference in the `List` profile:
-*  The `Encounter` profile of the consultation
+*  The `Encounter` profile of the Consultation
-*	The `List` profiles that describe the structure of the consultation
+*	The `List` profiles that describe the structure of the Consultation
 *	The `ProblemHeader` profile of any directly linked Problems
 *	The `MedicationRequest`, `MedicationStatement` and `Medication` profiles of any linked Medications or Medical Devices
     * Always include the `MedicationStatement`, `MedicationRequest` (intent = plan) and `Medication` profiles